Azure/autorest/docs/extensions/readme.md

 * [x-ms-pageable](#x-ms-pageable) - allows paging through lists of data.
 * [x-ms-long-running-operation](#x-ms-long-running-operation) - indicates that the operation implemented Long Running Operation pattern as defined by the [Resource Manager API](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx).
 * [x-nullable](#x-nullable) - when `true`, specifies that `null` is a valid value for the associated schema
-* [x-ms-header-collection-prefix](#x-ms-header-collection-prefix) - Deal with prefixes for request and response headers.
+* [x-ms-header-collection-prefix](#x-ms-header-collection-prefix) - Handle collections of arbitrary headers by distinguishing them with a specified prefix.

 ### Microsoft Azure Extensions (available in most generators only when using `--azure-arm`)
 * [x-ms-odata](#x-ms-odata) - indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.